 These breeds may have origins around livestock, but they still require careful training and socialization to ensure your flock’s safety.
 Some doggos may be too boisterous for life around smaller livestock like chickens and may work best with sheep.

 While some breeds are all-star flock guardians, others are more likely to wind up committing chicken homicide.
 These potential poultry assassins aren’t bad or dangerous dogs, but they’re typically not cut out for #chickenlife.

 The worst breeds to have around chickens are:

-- Siberian husky: While a clown around his people, this bushy-tailed brawn is notoriously rough during play and has a high prey drive that can spell disaster with backyard hens.
+- Siberian husky: While a clown around his people, this bushy-tailed brawn is notoriously rough during play and has a high prey drive and predatory aggression that can spell disaster with backyard hens.

 - Greyhound: This sleek sighthound is known to chase perceived prey at high speeds, making him a foe to most small animals, including chickens.

 - Weimaraner: Weims and other bird dogs like pointers were developed to point and flush game from brush–a talent that doesn’t always mesh with pet chickens.

 - Jack Russell: This rambunctious ratter is a vermin killer by trade, which can be dangerous around small animals, including chickens.

 - American pit bull terrier: We love pitties and their epic personalities, but these house hippos have a heck of a prey drive that can be dangerous around chickens.